GSA/challenges-and-prizes/_all-challenges/1129-nih-prize-for-enhancing-faculty-gender-diversity-in-biomedical-and-behavioral-science.md

      * At the time of prize competition submission, all the non-health professional components of the entity together have not received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 fiscal years.
   2. Health Professional Schools and Graduate Schools

       * The entity must be an accredited public or non-profit private school that grants baccalaureate or advanced degrees in health professions or advanced degrees in biomedical and behavioral sciences.
-     * At the time of the prize competition submission, the entity must not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 fiscal years.
+      * At the time of the prize competition submission, the entity must not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 fiscal years.\
-<p>&nbsp;</p>

 * Only one submission per institution is permitted.
 * Federal grantees may not use federal funds from a grant award to develop their prize competition submissions or to fund efforts in support of their prize competition submissions.
 * Federal contractors may not use federal funds from a contract to develop their prize competition submissions or to fund efforts in support of their prize competition submissions.